 Be sure to mix in lots of different questions, this way you are requiring your students to listen to each other and you.
 Examples might be, “Tell me an example of an adjective, it must be a different example than your classmates used.”
 After 3 or 4 students have answered and lined up, change it up!
 “What is not an adjective?”

-It’s ok if you run out of time and don’t get through your whole class.
+It’s okay if you run out of time and don’t get through your whole class.
 It’s simply a quick, fun way to review grammar!